John Harrison: Early life

 Harrison was a man of many skills and he used these to systematically improve the performance of the pendulum clock.
-He invented the gridiron pendulum, consisting of alternating brass and iron rods assembled so that the thermal expansions and contractions essentially cancel each other out.
-Another example of his inventive genius was the grasshopper escapement – a control device for the step-by-step release of a clock's driving power.
+He invented the gridiron pendulum, consisting of alternating brass and iron rods assembled in such a way that the thermal expansions and contractions essentially cancel each other out.
+Another example of his inventive genius was the grasshopper escapement, a control device for the step-by-step release of a clock's driving power.
 Developed from the anchor escapement, it was almost frictionless, requiring no lubrication because the pallets were made from wood.
 This was an important advantage at a time when lubricants and their degradation were little understood.

-In his earlier work on sea clocks, Harrison was continually assisted, both financially and in many other ways, by George Graham, the watchmaker and instrument maker.
+In his earlier work on sea clocks, Harrison was continually assisted, both financially and in many other ways, by the watchmaker and instrument maker George Graham.
 Harrison was introduced to Graham by the Astronomer Royal Edmond Halley, who championed Harrison and his work.
-This support was important to Harrison, as he was supposed to have found it difficult to communicate his ideas in a coherent manner.
+The support was important to Harrison, as he was supposed to have found it difficult to communicate his ideas in a coherent manner.